LeetLLM

 • Pairwise comparison: The judge sees two responses and picks the better one based on explicit criteria.

 This can avoid a single golden wording, but factual or policy tasks still need source context in the rubric.
 It's scalable and flexible, but judges have their own biases.
-We'll return to those later.
+Later sections return to those judge risks.

 Worked example: the system prompt duel

-Let's walk through a complete offline experiment for our support bot.
-The goal is to compare Prompt A ("Be helpful.") against Prompt B ("Be helpful, cite the relevant policy, and use the customer's name.") on a small golden dataset.
+A complete offline experiment makes the evaluation contract concrete.
+Compare Prompt A ("Be helpful.") against Prompt B ("Be helpful, cite the relevant API doc or runbook, and use the repository context.") on a small golden dataset.

 Step 1: Build a golden dataset

-A golden dataset is a curated benchmark of your hardest real-world cases.
-Unlike generic benchmarks (like MMLU or HumanEval), a golden dataset reflects your specific use case: your customers' most complex queries, your product's most critical workflows.
+A golden dataset is a curated benchmark of your hardest product cases.
+Unlike generic benchmarks (like MMLU or HumanEval), a golden dataset reflects your specific use case: your developers' most complex questions and your platform's highest-risk workflows.

-For the support bot, start with five representative questions:
+For the docs assistant, start with five representative questions:

 text